 If you are planning on going in the summer, don’t stress!
 We have articles on how to escape the heat.

-What are your thoughts on the new reservation system?
+What are your thoughts on the park reservation system?

 I am a mother of three that has refused to grow up.
 Adulting is for the birds, so I go to Disney World every chance I get for that magical escape from reality.
 I believe that Haunted Mansion is the best ride in all of the Disney Parks, and I am fervently in team Happily Ever After for fireworks spectaculars, (sorry, not sorry, Enchanted).
 Finally, I hope I never grow tired of skipping down Main Street, USA, and my dream come true would be “friends with” the Fairy Godmother in my old age.